perej1/sim-temporal-spatial-ssa/README.md

 mkdir perf
 ```

-After this, corresponding scenarios can be run with (in the root directory of
+After this, scenarios given by `gen-arg.R` can be run with (in the root
-the project)
+directory of the project)
 ```
 bash sim-batch.sh
 ```